particle-iot/docs/src/content/getting-started/logic-ledger/ledger.md

 {{imageOverlay src="/assets/images/ledger/cloud-to-device.png" class="no-darken"}}

+A copy of the ledger is stored locally in the flash file system, so it can be available before connecting to the cloud after it has been synchronized once.
+Of course if the ledger has been updated in the cloud, the changes will not be available until cloud connected and the ledger synchronized, so in some cases you may want to wait for that to occur.

 ### Using Ledger for configuration

 One common use case is to store configuration using Ledger.
 Since each Ledger is scoped to an organization, owner, product, or device, you can implement a custom hierarchy of configuration.
 For example, you can have product defaults in a product ledger, and device-specific values in a device-specific ledger.
 You can read both ledgers on-device and implement your own desired override behavior.